MUHAMMAD-TALHA-TARIQ/QR-Code-Generator/README.md

 2) Goto Cmd and write this command  ```cd <folder-Directory> ``` to redirect to QR-Code-Generator directory.

-3) Install dependencies by using these commands
+3) Install dependencies by using these commands one by one:

    ```
    pip install qrcode